-1/ Only those passengers paying for an airline ticket are charged a PFC is believed to be reasonable based on historical Airport PFC collections diffial.
-All well as generally accepted industry PFC revenue projection practices for airports of similar size.
+1/ Only those passengers paying for an airline ticket are charged a PFC for that ticket.
+Therefore, in any given year, the percentage of passengers paying a PFC may not equal 100 percent.
+The assumption that 85 percent of passengers enplaned at the Airport pay a PFC is believed to be reasonable based on historical Airport PFC collections data, as well as generally accepted industry PFC revenue projection practices for airports of similar size.

-2/ Interest was calculated at an assumed annual rate of 2.0 percent
+2/ Interest was calculated at an assumed annual rate of 2.0 percent.

-SOURCE, Rictindo & Associatei, Inc., December 2014
+SOURCE: Ricondo & Associates, Inc., December 2014.

-PREPAREDY BY, Ricondo & Associates, Inc., March 2015.
+PREPAREDY BY: Ricondo & Associates, Inc., March 2015.